malachyayala/httpApp/README.md

 - sudo xcode-select --reset<br />
 - pip3 install mysqlclient<br />

 <h3>Step #5:</h3>
+Once MySql is installed, you must create the database being used.
+This takes 3 commands.
+First, connect to MySql with 'sudo mysql.'
+This should take you to the MySql command-line client.
+If it does not work and requires a password, run 'mysql -u root -p' and enter your MySql password.
+However, The default should be no  password or an empty password.

+Once in the MySql client, enter 'SHOW DATABASES;' to see what databases already exist.
+If there is no 'my_db', run 'CREATE DATABASE my_db;'.

+<h2> Running API </h2>
+<h3>Step #1:</h3>
-After installing Django, navigate to wherever you stored the httpApp/ directory.
+After installing Django and MySql, navigate to wherever you stored the httpApp/ directory.

+<h3>Step #2:</h3>
+Once in the httpApp/ directory, run the following commands in your terminal:<br />
+- python3 manage.py makemigrations<br />
+- python3 manage.py migrate<br />

-Step #5:
+Step #2:
 Once in the httpApp/ directory, run the following command in your terminal: 'python3 manage.py runserver'.
 The HTTP API should now be ready for testing.

 For testing: